Leafy Greens of Spring

 The Goods on the Greens

-Arugula: Considered a “gourmet” green, arugula makes an early spring appearance (though it also grows—and is sold—into late fall).
+Arugula: Once considered a “gourmet” green, arugula seems much more democratic these days.
+It makes an early spring appearance (though it also grows—and is sold—into late fall).
 Arugula’s flavor is bold but not bitter and the uncooked leaves add zest to mixed salads, bean salads, and cold pastas.
+Baby arugula is a bit milder than larger leaves.
 Wilted down, it adds interest to warm pastas and grain dishes.

 Bok Choy and other “Choys”: All are easy to use in stir-fries and soups; those with small, tender leaves can be used uncooked.
 Many of the varieties include the word “choy” in their name—such as choy sum (baby bok choy), dai gai choy (Chinese mustard cabbage) and tung choy (water spinach).